-Walk into a modern health club and it's hard not to feel overwhelmed by the choices.
-The floor is full of cardiovascular modalities (exercise equipment) designed to burn calories, improve fitness, and tone muscles.
-While most cardiovascular equipment will accomplish one or all of these goals to varying degrees, trying to decide which machine is best for you can be a daunting experience even for the most knowledgeable fitness enthusiast.
+Walking into a modern health club it's hard not to feel overwhelmed by the choices.
+The floor is full of cardio equipment designed to burn calories, improve fitness, and tone muscles.
+While most fitness equipment will accomplish one or all of these goals to varying degrees, trying to decide which cardio machine is best for you can be a daunting experience even for the most knowledgeable fitness enthusiast.

-When choosing, remember that there is no one "best" machine that for every person in every situation.
-Each one has its positive attributes and the best choice for you will depend on several factors:
+When choosing home exercise equipment, remember that there is no one best” machine for cardio.
+Everyone’s needs are different.
+Each piece of fitness equipment has its positive attributes and the best choice for you will depend on several factors:

 - Whether or not you have or are predisposed to injuries